patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 2. **Single-select card (with radio button):** Features a radio button in the upper righthand corner, which allow users to indicate which option they are selecting.

 ### Clickable cards
-Clickable cards trigger an action, such as opening a primary-detail drawer, or navigating to a new page.
+Clickable cards trigger an action, such as opening a primary-detail drawer, or navigating to a new page as a drilldown of the card and within the context of the application.
 Similar to selectable cards, the whole body of a clickable card is clickable.

 <img src="./img/cards-clickable.png" alt="example of clickable cards and their states" width="1024" />